coldb/raspbian-mjpeg/raspbian-mjpeg/README.md

 * md_boxing: ???
 * halted: camera is stopped

+#### onStatusChange(callback)
+Sets a callback function to be triggered when the RaspiMJPEG status changes.
+* callback(err, newStatus): Provides Error as the first argument if an error occured (null otherwise).
+Second argument is the new status as a string.

+Possible values are listed under the getStatus() API methods documentation.

 #### startCamera(callback)
 Starts the camera and sets a callback to be triggererd when the camera is started.
 * callback(err): Provides Error as the first argument if an error occures (null on no error).